wildlifetrusts/nextdoornature/content/guides/en/running-a-group-session-how-to-get-started.md

 ---
 title: "Running a Group Session: How to Get Started"
-summary: Advice about how to run a group session and facilitate a meeting
+summary: Advice about how to run a group session and facilitate a meeting.
 Category: working-with-people
 image:
   src: /images/uploads/ndn_tongueend_3-2-.jpg